Use and Abuse of Alcohol

 - Faculty, academic staff and students are urged, if they believe that alcohol use is interfering with a student's functioning, to encourage that student to seek an assessment and possible referral for treatment.

-- Counseling services are available to all UW-Whitewater students, though they will not be provided to meet legal, court-ordered, requirements.
+- Free counseling services are available to all UW-Whitewater students, though they will not be provided to meet legal, court-ordered, requirements.

 Although only alcohol and problems with alcohol use are cited above, any form of chemical/substance abuse will be addressed similarly.
 For more information or to seek help, contact University Health and Counseling Services at (262) 472-1305.